MarcusRandevik/SecArchUnit/README.md

-# ArchSecUnit
+# SecArchUnit
-Repository for the ArchSecUnit master thesis at Software Engineering.
+Repository for the SecArchUnit master thesis at Software Engineering.